mattermost/docs/source/playbooks/setting-up-playbooks.rst

 Playbooks are made up of:

 - **Checklists:** The list of tasks to be completed for the run.
-Checklists form part of a playbook but can be added and edited ad-hoc during a run.
+Checklists can be edited ad-hoc during a run.
 - **Templates:** Templates for frequently-used actions such as updates and reminders.
 You can create your own templates or use default ones.
 - **Actions:** Automation options for inviting members, webhooks, welcome messages, channel export settings, and more.
 - **Permissions:** Manage permissions at a channel and a playbook level.